25 Cheap & Free Things To Do In Seattle For First Timers

 Photo credits: lily n lilymngo

-Situated right in the heart of Seattle, the Seattle Public Library is not just a place for books but an iconic architectural marvel designed by Rem Koolhaas, which resembles floating platforms contained by a steel net-and-glass membrane.
+Located in downtown Seattle, the Seattle Public Library is an architectural marvel by Rem Koolhaas, which resembles floating platforms contained by a steel net-and-glass membrane.

 A tour of this iconic building is a must for architecture enthusiasts or those who seek a unique experience in Seattle!